 Every project for which permission is required will need approvals from both Planning & Building Control departments, and application fees must be paid to the local authority for both planning and Building Regulations.

-Miriam Layton will prepare the drawings, specifications and all the documents needed for the submission of the application for approval under the Building Regulations.
+Miriam Layton will prepare the architectural drawings, specifications and other documents needed for the submission of the application for approval under the Building Regulations.
 It is usually necessary to engage a structural engineer to design the structural elements of the building and Miriam Layton can help you with this and work with the structural engineer to co-ordinate the design.

 These drawings and documents will become the Working Drawings & Specifications used by the Building Contractor.